leopers/MSPredict/README.md

 ## Usage

 - Access the web application at `http://localhost:5000`
-- Provide customer ID and time interval to query transactions and check for fraud.
+- You can either check for fraud on a specific and existent transaction or even add new transactions to our database.

 ## Dataset description